Dubeysatvik123/Matrix/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue or contact [satvikdubey1203@gmail.com](mailto:satvikdubey268@gmail.com).